schneiderl/AdaptiveCards.fr-FR/AdaptiveCards/sdk/rendering-cards/uwp/host-config.md

 renderer.HostConfig = hostConfig;
 ```

-<span data-ttu-id="42e89-109">Quand vous passez dans à la UWPRenderer vous définissez la valeur par défaut HostConfig à utiliser pour chaque carte que vous effectuez le rendu.</span><span class="sxs-lookup"><span data-stu-id="42e89-109">When you pass it in to the UWPRenderer you are setting the default HostConfig to use for every card you render.</span></span>
+<span data-ttu-id="adff2-109">Lorsque vous le transmettez à UWPRenderer, vous définissez le HostConfig par défaut à utiliser pour chaque carte que vous affichez.</span><span class="sxs-lookup"><span data-stu-id="adff2-109">When you pass it in to the UWPRenderer you are setting the default HostConfig to use for every card you render.</span></span>